Queer Jewish Farmers

 Simcha Halpert-Hanson (they/them) is a teacher, song facilitator, drummer, and ritual leader.
 Simcha has led tefillah workshops, klaf (holy parchment) production workshops, text study and facilitated rhythmic and songful prayer experiences in many communities across the Northeast.
 They're the founder of Avodas Lev Northampton and co-founder of Nishmat Shoom, TransHallel, and Queer Jewish Farmers.
 Simcha is currently in their second year of rabbinical school at Hebrew College.

-Shoshana Mackay (she & they) is a beekeeper, compostodian, farmer, and educator currently growing at Yesod Farm & Kitchen on Cherokee and Catawba land in Western NC.
-She's farmed in Northern & Southern California, Wisconsin, and Oregon.
-They also do live bee swarm rescue/removals and teach workshops on composting, gardening, and canning.
+Shoshana Mackay (she/her) is a beekeeper, compostodian, farmer, and educator.
+She farmed in Northern & Southern California, Wisconsin, and Oregon before finding her current home in Western NC.
+She also does live honeybee removal/rescues and teaches workshops on composting, gardening, canning, and queer Judaism.
 She’s a co-founder of Queer Jewish Farmers, where she brings together her passions for queer community empowerment and personalized Jewish ritual.